-Rhode Island is proposing to continue to use the approved Lines of Code (LOC) Methodology for DDI cost allocation for the remainder of FFY18, as approved in the June 2018 IAPD submission.
-Rhode Island also proposes to continue to use Lines of Code Methodology for the first quarter of FFY19, Oct 1 - Dec 31, 2018, to the end of the A-87 Exception.
-For that quarter, although Rhode Island will use the same methodology, Rhode Island proposes to use updated lines of code to the UHIP system code existing on June 30, 2018.
-The calculations and result of using updated Lines of Code by program are shown in the following tables.
+Rhode Island proposed and was approved to continue to use the Lines of Code (LOC) Methodology for DDI cost allocation for the remainder of FFY18, as had been previously approved in the June 2018 IAPD submission.
+Rhode Island also proposed and was approved to continue to use LOC Methodology for the first quarter of FFY19, Oct 1 - Dec 31, 2018, to the end of the A-87 Exception.
+For that quarter, although Rhode Island used the same methodology, Rhode Island updated the LOC to reflect the UHIP system code as of June 30, 2018.
+The calculations and result by program are shown in the following tables.